-If you would like to order a film or would like more information about our films,
+If you would like to place an order or would like more information,

 With employment figures showing improving signs, there is now a greater emphasis on developing managers and staff in all areas of equality and diversity.
 This makes perfect sense in terms of equipping employees with the skills and knowledge to work smarter together, create an inclusive working environment for everyone and ultimately to provide excellent service to diverse customers and suppliers.